dgcamblor/UMIvar/Medium/A hitchhiker's guide to bioinformatics — tips.md

 # Writing

 Bioinformatics is an exciting field that combines the best of a myriad of disciplines.
-I guess you can figure out the first two —biology and informatics— but statistics, mathematics, etc. are also players in this game.
-The recent shift to data generation and omics has made bioinformatics a field more interesting and relevant than ever, and it is no wonder that many biologists are now also
+I guess it's not too hard to figure out the first two —biology and informatics— but statistics, mathematics, etc. are also players in this game.
+The recent shift to data generation and omics has made bioinformatics a field more relevant than ever, and it is no wonder that many biologists are now interested in learning about it.

-.
-If you are one of them, you are in the right place.
-In this article, I will give you some advice on how to get started in bioinformatics, and how to make the most of it.
+[Paragraph about myself].
+If you are a biologist who is curious about, in need of or comitted to learning bioinformatics, this advice is for you.

+## Get yourself a comfortable (computing) environment

+You will probably know (if not, I am telling you now) that most bioinformatic tools are developed for Unix-like systems (say, Linux or MacOS).
+If you are not a MacOS user,

+However, if you are too in love with Windows, don't panic!

+ This means that you will have to get yourself comfortable in an OS like Ubuntu or MacOS.
+If you are a Windows user, you can use WSL (Windows Subsystem for Linux) or a virtual machine.
+If you are a MacOS user, you are already set.
+If you are a Linux user, you are already set.
+If you are a VIM user, you may not be able to leave.